Iterkocze-Company/ippScript-Interpreter/README.md

 Interpreter for ippScript.

 ippScript is a part of ipp programming language. https://github.com/Iterkocze-Company/ippCompiler <br>
-But it's mostly diffrent which means, that code writed for ippCompiler is not going to work in ippScript Interpreter.
+But it's mostly diffrent which means, that code writed for ippCompiler is not going to work in ippScript Interpreter. <br>
+ippScript is a subset of ipp.

 List of current supported instructions:
 - `EchoLine`